Videos on the 14th Amendment and birthright citizenship - page 1

 The following videos are of presenters on a panel by The Social Contract and Californians for Population Stabilization, on October 5, 2008.

-Mark Cromer introduces the video statement by Dr. John Eastman (included above).
+Introduction to the video statement by Dr. John Eastman (included above).